-China pushes fringe theories on pandemic origins, virus
+China pushes conspiracy theories on COVID origin, vaccines

 The party wants to “distract domestic and international audiences by pre-emptively distorting the narrative on where responsibility lies for the emergence of COVID-19,” Wallis said.

-Foreign Ministry spokeswoman Hua Chunying got the ball rolling last week by calling for the WHO investigation of the U.S. military lab.
-The site had been mentioned previously by CGTN and other state-controlled outlets.
+Foreign Ministry spokeswoman Hua Chunying got the ball rolling last week by reviving earlier Chinese calls for a WHO investigation of the U.S. military lab.

+State media have referenced past scandals at the lab, but China has given no reliable evidence to support the coronavirus theory.

 “If America respects the truth, then please open up Ft.
 Detrick and make public more information about the 200 or more bio-labs outside of the U.S., and please allow the WHO expert group to go to the U.S. to investigate the origins,” Hua said.

-Her comments, publicized by state media, became one of the most popular topics on Sina Weibo.
+Her comments, publicized by state media, became one of the most popular topics on China’s Twitter-like Sina Weibo.

 China isn’t the only government to point fingers.
-Former President Donald Trump, trying to deflect blame for his government’s handling of the pandemic, said last year he had seen evidence the virus came from a Wuhan laboratory.
+Former U.S. President Donald Trump, trying to deflect blame for his government’s handling of the pandemic, said last year he had seen evidence the virus came from a Wuhan laboratory.
 While that theory has not been definitively ruled out, many experts think it is unlikely.